LocalCoinIS/dev.bitshares.works/docs/development/installation/build_windows.rst

 .. _build-windows:

 ************************************************
-Build BitShares-Core with Visual Studio 2015
+Build LocalCoin-Core with Visual Studio 2015
 ************************************************

 .. contents:: Table of Contents